 In a press release, Shai Efrati, MD, lead study author and head of the research and development unit for Assaf Harofeh Medical Center and a member of the Sagol School of Neuroscience said

 “The abnormalities in brain regions responsible for the chronic pain sensations in fibromyalgia patients can be triggered by different events.
 We have learned, for example, that when fibromyalgia is triggered by traumatic brain injury, we can expect complete resolution without any need for further treatment.
 However, when the trigger is attributed to other causes, such as fever-related diseases, the patient will probably need periodic maintenance therapy.”

 Dr. Efrati went on to say that more research is needed because HBOT aims to treat the brain pathology that is responsible for the syndrome instead of providing relief from just the symptoms of the disorder.
 This means that brain repairs, including neuronal regeneration, are a real and feasible possibility, even for chronic, long-lasting pain syndrome like fibromyalgia.
 This is certainly something we should aim for in any future studies and treatment development.

 The potential applications of HBOT in a multitude of settings is currently being delved into.
 We know more about the brain than we ever have before.
 There is still much more to learn.
 Along the way, new ways to utilize HBOT in the real world will be discovered.
 It is exciting to think that even if HBOT is not directly beneficial to some long-term memory conditions, it can open the door to other treatments that will have significant impact.

-If you have any questions regarding this post, or any others on my site, I host a FREE call-in each and every Tuesday night.
+If you have any questions regarding this post, or any others on my site, I host a FREE call-in each and every week.
 You can register for the call details for free at: EndFibroNow.com